maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     Start debugging your app again to begin customizing the `CollectionView` using XAML Hot Reload!

-## Working with Frames and Layouts
+## Working with Frames and ItemTemplates

 8. We'll add some color to make the items stand out from the background.
 Under the data template and before the opening tag for the grid, add a `Frame` tag with a background color.
 We also need to set the `IsClippedToBounds=True` property on the Frame, to ensure that it respects the bounds: